clue-ai/clueai-python/docs/README_en.md

 When you call Clueai's APIs we decide on a good default model for your use-case behind the scenes.
 The default model is great to get you started, but in production environments we recommend that you specify the model size yourself via the `model_name` parameter.

 ## Responses
-All of the endpoint functions will return a Clueai object corresponding to the endpoint (e.g. for generation, it would be `Generation`).
-The responses can be found as instance variables of the object (e.g. generation would be `Generation.text`).
+All of the endpoint functions will return a Clueai object corresponding to the endpoint (e.g. for classify, it would be `Classify`).
+The responses can be found as instance variables of the object (e.g. classify would be `Classify.prediction`).
 Printing the Clueai response object itself will display an organized view of the instance variables.

 ClueAI is backed by [Clue AI](https://clueai.cn) and [licensed](./LICENSE).